 Providing your body with balanced nutrition is an important part of your cancer treatment process.
 Eating the right foods in the right amounts can help you rebuild strength, maintain energy, overcome some side effects, and optimize the outcome of your cancer care.
 Nutrition can be complicated, though, especially when you are busy focusing on your diagnosis and treatment.

-Dietitians are trained to help cancer patients with not just nutrition, but also exercise based on their specific diagnosis and health history.
-A dietician can help you understand your condition and provide information on how the foods you eat can affect it.
-The Willamette Valley Cancer Institute dieticians also assist patients who need tube feedings and supplemental nutrition due to surgery or treatment side effects.
+Willamette Valley Cancer Institute's dietitians are trained to help cancer patients with not just nutrition, but also exercise based on their specific diagnosis and health history.
+Our dietitians can help you understand your condition and provide information on how the foods you eat can affect it.
+WVCI dietitians also assist patients who need tube feedings and supplemental nutrition due to surgery or treatment side effects.

 For more information or to schedule an appointment, please call 541-683-5001 or toll free 888-384-9822